1Password SCIM Bridge

 The latest version of 1Password SCIM Bridge is posted on the release notes website.
 To update your SCIM bridge:

-2. Choose op-scim-bridge in the Compute section.
+2. Select op-scim-bridge in the Compute section.

 3. Select Edit in the Source section.